iifl-logo

 AUDIT COMMITTEE

-As on 31.03.2024, the Audit Committee comprises of Directors namely, Mr. Dhananjaya Pati Tripathi (Chairman), Mr. Girish Sharma, Dr. Raj Kamal Aggarwal and Mr. Amarendra Kumar Sinha, as other members.
+As on 31.03.2025, the Audit Committee comprises of Directors namely, Mr. Dhananjaya Pati T ripathi (Chairman), Mr. Girish Sharma, Dr. Raj Kamal Aggarwal and Mr. Amarendra Kumar Sinha, as other members.

 The Chairman of the Committee is an Independent Director.
 The Members possess adequate knowledge of Accounts, Audit, and Finance etc. The composition of the Audit Committee is in conformity with the requirements as per the Section 177 of the Companies Act, 2013 and Regulation 18 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.

-5 (Five) Audit Committee Meetings were held during the year.
+7 (Seven) Audit Committee Meetings were held during the year.
 The particulars of the Meetings held are detailed in the Corporate Governance Report, which forms part of this Report.
 During the Financial Year all the recommendations made by the Audit Committee were accepted by the Board.
+INDEPENDENT DIRECTOR MEETING

 The Nomination & Remuneration Committee comprises of Directors namely, Mr. Dhananjaya Pati Tripathi (Chairman), Ms. Kanika Sharma, Dr. Raj Kamal Aggarwal, as other members.